 We are increasingly witnessing and learning more about the costs of climate change for human and natural systems.
 As we do, we’re building an increasingly compelling story; to limit future risks, nations must act more urgently and more decisively to reduce greenhouse emissions to zero.
 Yet, this does not mean that the scientific community or the Intergovernmental Panel on Climate Change (IPCC) has underestimated the pace or magnitude of climate change.
 In fact, looking back, the first IPCC report, published in 1990, predicted the observed rate of global warming very well .

 Since the publication of that first IPCC report, we have learned a great deal more about the way the world works from careful observations and analysis, theoretical developments and improvements in our climate models.
 There are examples where this increased learning has led to an upwards revision of risk, most notably for future ice sheet loss and future sea-level rise – both likely to be worse than we thought.
 In other areas, increased observations have led to downwards revision of risk, for example with estimates of how much carbon will get emitted from the natural environment as the world warms.
-Overall, though, the broad emission reduction pathways laid out in 2018 IPCC Special Report of 1.5.
+Overall, though, the broad emission reduction pathways laid out in the 2018 IPCC Special Report of 1.5 would avoid the most serious impacts of climate change.
 Adaptation measures can be informed by existing IPCC projections complemented by regional observations and projections of trends in vulnerability and exposure to risks.
 What is changing is that every year that passes, so the urgency of action increases and impacts become more evident.
 So, what can we say with confidence?

 Warming is unfolding as projected.
 Based on the 2013 IPCC assessment report, global temperature has continued to rise.
-The decade 2000-2019 was about 0.2°C above the average temperature of the previous decade.
+The decade 2000-2009 was about 0.2°C above the average temperature of the previous decade.
+This trend has continued to today.
 IPCC 2013 stated that climate models project near-term increases in the duration, intensity and spatial extent of heatwaves and warm spells, which is exactly what is happening.
 We saw multiple heatwaves in the summer of 2018 in Europe, East Asia and Australia, and a European heatwaves in June 2019 which had never been experienced so early in the season before.
 New temperature extremes are being recorded around the world.
 This is to be expected.
 IPCC 2013 stated that increases is droughts would be likely in some areas.

 - Risks of low probability events received less attention than the most likely estimates of future climate change.
 Previous IPCC reports largely concentrated on discussing the best estimates of future change.
 However, it is also important to consider the low probability futures, where climate change could be worse than feared (high risk), and equally futures where climate change is not as bad as feared (low risk) and unnecessary interventions might be avoided.
 Risks are considered when examining future temperature projections from the latest set of climate simulations.
 Several of these new models show considerably more warming over this century compared with the earlier generations of these models, but one model actually exhibits less warming .
 Other lines of evidence from observations and theory, including how well these models represent current warming rates, suggest that predictions of high warming futures are unlikely, but we are also not able to rule them out.
 Therefore, they represent a risk that needs to be considered in future planning but not given undue weight.